 It is the mission of the Mariners Inn Residential Treatment Program to provide compassionate and professional substance abuse treatment services to men in an effort to help restore their dignity, self-respect, and independence.
-Our philosophy is that recovery is real and possible.
 We strive to help each man realize his own full potential through professional, compassionate, and holistic treatment services.

 The Residential Treatment Program is the first step for most men entering Mariners Inn.
 We provide services to men who are at least 18 years of age and have substance use or co-occurring disorders (both mental health and substance use).
 Most of the men have a complex series of issues including developmental disabilities, physical disabilities, economic disparities, homelessness, legal issues, illiteracy, trauma, loss, and other social issues.

-The Mariners Inn music program was started by two volunteers, approximately 20 years ago with a weekly music class for the men in the residential treatment program.
-Today, we hold a weekly drum circle.
-The Drum Circle is designed to reduce stress; build effective communication skills; and to assist consumers to develop a healthy identity centered around a recovery oriented lifestyle.
-Consumers in the Drum Circle will be performing at outside events throughout the year and will also be featured in Pop-up performances around Detroit during the Summer months.
+• MUSIC PROGRAM: Mariners Inn music program was started by two volunteers, over 20 years ago!
+Today, we hold a weekly drum circle designed to reduce stress; build effective communication skills; and to assist consumers with developing a healthy identity centered around a recovery oriented lifestyle.

-Additionally, we have a poetry program; the group is titled Poets of Mariners Inn and it is open to all consumers in the Residential Program.
-Benefits of this group are the same as the above listed.
-They have themed performances throughout the year designed to raise awareness of addiction and mental health issues.
-A poetry book featuring original poems by consumers in the workshop will be released in April.
+• POETRY PROGRAM: Titled the Poets of Mariners Inn, our poetry program is open to all consumers in the Residential Program.
+The poetry program provides multiple benefits much like the Drum Circle.
+The men host themed performances throughout the year designed to raise awareness of addiction and mental health issues in the community.
+A poetry book featuring original poems by consumers in the workshop can be purchased HERE

-We have financial literacy workshops and offer individualized credit repair assistance led by a highly skilled and trained volunteer from a neighboring Non-profit.
+• FINANCIAL LITERACY: We offer financial literacy workshops and offer individualized credit repair assistance led by a highly skilled and trained volunteer.

 Our curriculum is designed to help consumers address recovery from a wellness based perspective.